outrowender/valorant-ingame-twitch-chat/readme.md

 1. [Download](https://github.com/outrowender/valorant-ingame-twitch-chat/releases) latest `valorant-ingame-twitch-chat.zip` from [releases](https://github.com/outrowender/valorant-ingame-twitch-chat/releases) page;
 2. Unzip it on any folder from your PC;
-3. Go to [twitchapps.com/tmi](https://twitchapps.com/tmi/) to get your Twitch API token;
-4. Paste your API token inside `twitch-token.txt` in a single line, replacing anything there;
-5. Open `twitch-channel.txt` and put your channel's name in a single line;
+3. Open `twitch-channel.txt` and put your channel's name in a single line;
-6. Open Valorant (it's important that you need to open the game BEFORE running the script);
+4. Open Valorant (it's important that you need to open the game BEFORE running the script);
-7. Open `valorant-ingame-twitch-chat.exe` and let it run in background;
+5. Open `valorant-ingame-twitch-chat.exe` and let it run in background;
-8. Your chat is now running inside the game;
+6. Your chat is now running inside the game;
-9. Enjoy.
+7. Enjoy.

 ## Roadmap
 - ✅ chat fully working in-game;
+- ✅ better emoji support;
 - 🔳 better chat formatting;
-- 🔳 better emote support;
+- 🔳 integration with donations or chat points;
 ## Disclaimer

 If you think this is interesting, please, leave a star!